latest nhpb_banner 1__compressed2

 • Mobile dental or medical clinics, including for people on Medicaid and those who need dentures.
 More on grants for dentures.

-• Housing aid, including rent help and shelters
+• Housing resources, including rent help and shelters

 The non-profit has a major focus on offering housing solutions, such as transitional housing, permanent apartments with no wait list, and limited rental assistance.
+Loans may be issued to some families.
+The location is at 721 Fawcett Ave #204, Tacoma, WA 98402.
 Call the agency at (253) 383-3921, or continue with Metropolitan Development Council Pierce County programs.

 The Salvation Army - Tacoma Corps administers a multitude of programs.
-Eligible low-income families or people with no money (as well as the homeless) can access Rental Assistance.
-Or get free vouchers for ife Saving Prescriptions, or Free Food.
-The Salvation Army may also have Emergency Housing, Utility Assistance, and Senior or Youth Programs.
+Eligible low-income families or people with no money (as well as the homeless) can access rental assistance for a crisis.
+Or get free vouchers for life Saving Prescriptions or free food boxes.
+The Salvation Army may also have emergency housing, utility assistance, and Senior or Youth Programs.
 Call (253) 572-8452

 • Another Salvation Army office is in Pierce County Washington at (253) 841-1491.
 Between these two locations they offer low income, seniors, and the working poor a wide array of emergency assistance programs.
 There are also free items offered, including school supplies, Thanksgiving Turkeys, or Christmas meals or gifts.
 Motel vouchers are offered too.
 Click here Salvation Army Pierce County Washington.

 Children's Home Society - Key Peninsula - They only cover the immediate area.
-Struggling Gig Harbor and Key Peninsula families can apply for emergency assistance with rent and/or utility bills.
+Struggling Gig Harbor and Key Peninsula families can apply for emergency assistance with rent and/or utility bills or use a food center.
 On average $50 is paid out.
 Location is 17010 S Vaughn Rd, Vaughn, Washington, 98394.
 Phone: (253) 884 – 5433.
+A food pantry is also open to help feed the community and get details on food pantries open today near you.

 Pierce County DSHS - Community Services Offices offers one or more of the following.
-ETANF/WorkFirst clients may apply for financial assistance or grants when faced with an emergency.
+ETANF/WorkFirst clients may apply for financial assistance or free government grant\s when faced with an emergency.
 Seniors, disabled and the unemployed (among others) can get help.
 Or apply for SNAP food stamp benefits, Medicaid, and TANF cash assistance.

 Consumer Protection from the Washington Utilities Commission can advise Pierce County households on their rights when it comes to a utility disconnection or the winter moratorium.
 The government affiliated group works to ensure that low income families do not have their power or electricity service illegally shut off.
 They offer information on payment programs and other potential solutions.
 Dial (888) 333-9882 for information on consumer rights.